The Future Is Now – How AI Enhances Customer Experience Management at Adobe

 Coming up soon, Adobe marketers will use the Adobe Sensei Journey AI service to build end-to-end customer journeys that are unique to an individual.
 That could mean adjusting email frequency based on a person’s tendencies rather than trying to find the optimal frequency for the entire customer database.
 It could also include finding the best channels of communication and best time of day to send messages.

-Combined, hyper-focused personalization helps Adobe marketing teams deliver experiences that feel more natural and relevant to customers.
-This approach is ultimately the key to becoming a CXM leader and why Adobe invests so much in Adobe Sensei—applying AI and machine learning to the challenge of continually improving tomorrow’s customer experiences.
+Combined, hyper-focused personalisation helps Adobe marketing teams deliver experiences that feel more natural and relevant to customers.
+This approach is ultimately the key to becoming a CXM leader and why Adobe invests so much in Adobe Sensei — applying AI and machine learning to the challenge of continually improving tomorrow’s customer experiences.